GrinninColossus/TestMan/README.md

+### NOTE:

+This project was primarily a learning exercise and it's primary utility could be easily replaced with a couple scripts.

 # TestMan

 TestMan is a simple desktop app designed to ease testing for HTML5 games or other canvas-based applications.
 TestMan is designed